lexach91/US-accidents/README.md

     - Featured at the top of the page

+    - Contains the main heading of the website

 - #### USA Map Chart

     ![USA map](assets/documentation/us-map.png)

-    - This chart shows amount of accidents by state, plotted on interactive map
+    - This chart shows the number of accidents by State, plotted on an interactive map

-    - Each state can be clicked to apply filters to other charts
+    - Each State can be clicked to apply filters to other charts

-    - Hovering above each state will show a tooltip with the name of the state and the amount of accidents
+    - Hovering above each State will show a tooltip with the name of the State and the number of accidents

     - Chart created with DC.js library (dc.geoChoroplethChart)